nizos/nizos.github.io/src/posts/implementing-durable-entities-in-kotlin.md

 scenarios where we want to maintain state across function executions.

 The problem is that Durable Entities, at the time of writing, are not available for Java, and by extension, for Kotlin either.
-The thing is, and to put it mildly, Erik likes Kotlin.
+The thing is, and to put it mildly, Erik loves Kotlin.
 Some nights I wondered if he made a promise to never use any other language.

 By now, the challenge has presented itself.
 To keep Erik happy, I would need to find a way to